Find cheaper car insurance for teens

-"In addition, teenager drivers can be over-confident and hence are at greater risk than an older, new driver."
+"In addition, teenager drivers can sometimes be overconfident, and hence are at greater risk than an older new driver."

 You may encounter the following policies as you shop around:

-- Basic car insurance that protects teenagers if they damage another car, property or injure another person, but not injuries to themself or damage to their own vehicle in an accident.
-These policies are third party only or third party, fire and theft
+- Basic car insurance that protects teenagers if they damage another car, property or injure another person – but not injuries to themselves or damage to their own vehicle in an accident.
+These policies are third party only or third party, fire and theft.

 - Fully comprehensive car insurance covers the above, as well as damage to their own vehicle.
-They may also offer benefits such as a courtesy car if you're in an accident, personal injury cover and theft of some personal possessions
+They may also offer benefits such as a courtesy car following an accident, personal injury cover, and theft of some personal possessions.

-- Surprisingly, third party car insurance policies are not always the cheapest option, so advise your teenager that whether they shop online, or call an insurer, to compare all the options before making a choice
+- Surprisingly, third party car insurance policies aren't always the cheapest option, so advise your teenager to compare all the options before making a choice.

-"A major benefit of the teenager having his or her own policy is that they will start earning their own no claims discount, which will make subsequent years cheaper," explains Alex Johnson from Marmalade, a car insurer that specialises in young drivers.
+"A major benefit of the teenager having his or her own policy is that they'll start earning their own no claims discount, which will help make subsequent years cheaper," explains Alex Johnson from Marmalade, a car insurer that specialises in young drivers.

-"It also means that the young driver will not be risking the parents’well-earned no claims if they need to make a claim."
+"It also means that the young driver won't be risking the parents’ well-earned no claims if they need to make a claim."